obfuscatedgenerated/ollieos_test_pkg/README.md

 ## Building with the OllieOS system

-The system is set up automatically to use the from the package.json file and a README file if found.
+The system is set up automatically to use the version from the package.json file and a README file if found.
 View [webpack.config.js](webpack.config.js) to configure the programs emitted by the system.

 The project may be built using `npm run build`.
 The output will be in the `dist` directory.
 Source maps are emitted to the `maps` directory.